Inc. VAT. Order 5 or more for FREE delivery.

 Place one length in the doorframe, at the bottom.
-Use the sticky tabs to help you position and hold the strips up the sides of the door so the three lengths in the pack along the bottom and up the sides of your door (or window) frame.
+Use the sticky tabs provided or duct tape to help you position and hold the strips up the sides of the door so the three lengths in the pack along the bottom and up the sides of your door (or window) frame.
 Then shut that door.
 You can use more to run them all the way across the top of a door to boost the seal on a basement door for example.
-Rapidly swelling to create a waterproof gel when wet a single pack used on a typical UK size door will boost protection against 0.5m (20") deep floodwater, plus the height of any door steps, so typically 2ft / 61cms.
+There are small corner pads to improve the seal in the corners of "wonky" doors.
+Rapidly swelling to create a waterproof gel when wet the strips in a single pack used on a typical UK size door will boost protection against 0.5m (20") deep floodwater, plus the height of any door steps, so typically 2ft / 61cms.

 For use against saline (sea or salt) water floods just fold each strip in half parallel to the long side and wet half the folded width of the strips with tap water first, you can see how in the video, then trap the dry part between the door and the frame.